Back to blog

 LinkedIn provides a free job post that shows in search results and among a company’s connections.
 To get more reach, employers can promote the job, pushing it to the top of search results, appearing in job recommendations and sending mobile/email alerts (LinkedIn Business Solutions).
 Promoted posts operate on a cost-per-click (CPC) model; you set a daily or total budget and are charged when a job seeker clicks your ad (LinkedIn Business Solutions).
 LinkedIn does not charge for repeated views or views from non-signed-in users.
 A daily budget example on LinkedIn’s pricing page shows that setting a $10 daily budget for 30 days results in a maximum spend of around $300.
 The platform recommends keeping posts open for at least five days to attract enough applicants.

 Marketing ads follow the same auction model.
 You bid by objective (impressions, clicks, leads, video views, InMail sends) and pay when your bid wins auctions for your selected audience.
+For a full walkthrough of how paid fits into your overall approach, see our LinkedIn marketing strategy for B2B playbook.

-Pricing Ranges (2025)
+LinkedIn Ads Pricing Ranges (2026)

 Pricing MetricTypical RangeNotesSources